Nigeria Faces Mystifying Spike In Deadly Lassa Fever

 "Spillover" in non-scientific terms looks like this.
 Rats carrying the Lassa virus scurry into people's houses, munch on their grain and pee all over the place including the grain.
 Then people eat the grain and get sick.

 Lassa, named for the town in Nigeria where it was first discovered in 1969, is a hemorrhagic fever, like Ebola.
 Some people who get infected have few or no symptoms.
 Others get what appears to be a mild flu or malaria.
 Severe cases can lead to renal failure, deafness and, for pregnant women, spontaneous abortion.
-And while Lassa can be deadly, it has a lower fatality rate than Ebola.
-More than half of confirmed Ebola patients pass away versus roughly 20 percent of people with Lassa.
+While Lassa can be deadly, it has a lower fatality rate than Ebola.
+More than half of confirmed Ebola patients die versus roughly 20 percent of people with Lassa.

 ALIMA has brought in veterans from its Ebola response in Guinea to set up an isolation ward on the grounds of a government hospital in Owo in Ondo State.